NathanielJS1541/pebble_protectors/docs/getting_started/02_git_good.md

 The file `docs/my_new_file.md` is new to the repo, and is currently "untracked".

-Both "tracked" and "untracked" files can be "staged" for a commit (in other words, staging means that a particular change is being prepared to be included in the next commit) in the same manner, by using the `git add <file>` command.
+Both "tracked" and "untracked" files can be "staged" for a commit in the same manner; by using the `git add <file>` command.
 To stage a single file, run `git add docs/my_new_file.md` for example.
 To stage all files, run `git add .`.

-Try staging all of your changes in preparation for a commit.
+Try staging all of your changes in preparation for a commit with `git add .`.

 You should now see that the files are "staged" if you run `git status` again: